 Before joining My Gene Counsel, Danielle served as the Assistant Director of the Cancer Genetic Counseling Program at Yale School of Medicine.
-She practiced as a clinical genetic counselor for over a decade, designed and ran several interactive, on-line patient education and communication sites, and was involved in the cancer genetics education of thousands of patients, clinicians and students.
+She practiced as a clinical genetic counselor for over a decade, designed and ran several interactive online patient education and communication sites, and was involved in the cancer genetics education of thousands of patients, clinicians, and students.

 Chief Technology Advisor

-Anand has held many lead technology positions for companies in a variety of industries including the public sector.
-While General Manager and Chief Technology Officer of GCR Inc., a public sector software and services firm focused on critical infrastructure, grants management, land management, elections, and government business services he created a national program expanding their solution to over 34 states.
-While in this role he focused his attention on securing the election management solutions in 10+ states.
-Anand brings his broad based technology experience of increasing security and adapting cyber security protocols to the My Gene Counsel team.
+Anand has held many lead technology positions for companies in a variety of industries, including the public sector.
+While General Manager and Chief Technology Officer of GCR Inc., a public sector software and services firm focused on critical infrastructure, grants management, land management, elections, and government business services, he created a national program expanding their solution to over 34 states.
+While in this role, he focused his attention on securing the election management solutions in 10+ states.
+Anand brings his broad-based technology experience of increasing security and adapting cyber security protocols to the My Gene Counsel team.